This Is Me (Randy Travis album)

-This Is Me is the ninth studio album by Americancountry music artist Randy Travis, released on April 26, 1994, by Warner Bros.
+This Is Me is the ninth studio album by American country music artist Randy Travis, released on April 26, 1994, by Warner Bros.
 Producer Kyle Lehning, Travis, and A&R Martha Sharp considered more than 1,000 songs before settling on the final ten.
 The tracks "Before You Kill Us All", "Whisper My Name", "This Is Me", and "The Box" were all released as singles, peaking at #2, #1, #5, and #8, respectively, on the Billboard country music charts.
 "Small Y'all" was later recorded by George Jones on his 1998 album It Don't Get Any Better Than This.